-This has split our target angle (x) into two elements.
+This has split our target angle (x) into two smaller angles.

-We can now apply the alternate angle rule from above to link these two elements to the angles already provided:
+We can now apply the alternate angle rule from above to see that the yellow angle is 28° and the red angle is 38°

 e.g. Find the value of x and y in the diagram below: